 Use of manuscripts collections requires advance notification as many collections are stored off site.
 Please contact us to confirm availability and make arrangements.

 If your interest in our manuscripts collection is broad, we suggest you begin by consulting our Descriptive Catalog, which lists collections by general topic.

 On-site research of manuscripts is strongly recommended.
-Researchers are urged to make an appointment with the manuscripts staff before visiting.
+Researchers are required to make an appointment with the manuscripts staff before visiting.
 This will allow materials to be prepared and ensure a consistent point of contact with a staff member.